 Do I Need a Root Canal?

 While acute pain is the signal no one misses with a root canal infection, there are other, more subtle signs that a root canal is needed.

 Sensitivity to Hot or Cold

 Do I Still Need a Root Canal?

 In a word: Yes.
 When an infected tooth stops hurting, it doesn't mean that the infection cleared up on its own.
 It just means that the nerve inside your tooth has died.
 The infection is still present in the soft tissue and blood vessels inside your tooth.
-From there, the infection can spread to the gums, other teeth, and your jaw.
-Left unchecked, infection can even spread to your bloodstream, which is a medical emergency.
+From there, the infection can spread to the gums, other teeth, and jaw.
+Left unchecked, the infection can even spread to your bloodstream, which is a medical emergency.